How the General Conference Lost Its Mojo

 For the past 20 years we in the western church (by which I mean North America, Europe, and Australia/New Zealand) have been obsessing about the General Conference’s decisions.
-We’ve scolded about Elder Wilson’s advocacy of headship theology, his public scoldings of distinguished leaders, his retitling himself the president of the church rather than of the General Conference, his embrace of the most conservative elements of the church such as Last Generation Theology.
+We’ve fretted about Elder Wilson’s advocacy of headship theology, his public scoldings of distinguished leaders, his retitling himself the president of the church rather than of the General Conference, his embrace of the most conservative elements of the church such as Last Generation Theology.

 I may be giving COVID-19 too much credit, but the social reconstruction it forced upon us has changed a great many things—including our relationship to the multiple levels of church administration.
 Something has shifted in the western Adventist church.
 I’m almost ready to say that the GC is never going to matter as much again as it has up until now.

 What western church leaders choose to do now will determine the extent of their irrelevance—more on that later.

 I’m surprised and pleased at how quickly we took on meeting virtually.
 I preached the very first sermon after lockdown for the congregation where I have my membership, the Glendale City Church in southern California.